charlieargue/pan-code-samples/README.md

 - [ctx-options ("Context Options") ](https://github.com/charlieargue/ctx-options)
   - GitHub repo I made showing patterns for avoiding **React Context** "over-rendering", as well as data fetching and caching
   - 🚀**IMPACT:**
-    - Clarified a critical misunderstanding of **React Context**, causing dev leadership to bypass it unnecessarily and reach for other solutions (Redux) where it would suffice.
+    - Clarified a critical misunderstanding of **React Context**, causing dev leadership to bypass it unnecessarily and reach for other solutions (Redux) where it would suffice
+    - Introduced a technique for optimizing performance, fixing memory leaks, and eliminating unnecessary over-renders (via [Why Did You Render](https://github.com/welldone-software/why-did-you-render) library and a mix of standard solutions like `useSafeDispatch` or removing unnecessary dispatch calls)
-    - `RTK-Q` was chosen team-wide based on this proof-of-concept, and React Context was restored as a primary solution for state management (both local and global).
+    - `RTK-Q` was chosen team-wide based on this proof-of-concept, and React Context was restored as a primary solution for state management (both local and global)